-The water level can be set to wash any load between EXTRA SMALL (a few small items) and LARGE (a full load).
+- SMALL, for a few small items.

+- MEDIUM, for a load that fills the washer basket half full.

+- LARGE, for a full load.

 To change the water level after the washer has started to fill, turn the selector to the desired water level.